Wander1ngPanda/game_of_life/README.md

 ### Features to Add
 - Keep a count of the generations for each run
 - Allow the control of the grid size while it is open

+### Current Bugs
+- Clicking reset will not work if it hasnt been run
+    - Will also brick the window
+- X ing the control panel leaves you with no option but to quit and restart
+- The file converter will have either the right hand side not filled in or the bottom.
+Breaks some patterns
+    - Not all paterns are designed for a looping world